SoftED: Metrics for Soft Evaluation of Time Series Event Detection: SoftED

 \subsection{Maintaining integrity with hard metrics}

-We are interested that the SoftED metrics still preserve concepts applicable to traditional (hard) metrics.
+We are interested in the SoftED metrics, which are still preserving concepts applicable to traditional (hard) metrics.
 In particular, the SoftED metrics are designed to express the same properties as their hard correspondents.
-Moreover, they are designed to maintain the reference to the perfect detection performance (score of $1$ as in hard metrics) and indicate how close a detection method came to it.
-In order to achieve this goal, this approach defines constraints necessary for maintaining integrity concerning the standard hard metrics: \begin{enumerate} \item A given detection $d_i$ must have only one associated score. \item The total score associated with a given event $e_j$ must not surpass $1$. \end{enumerate}
+Moreover, they are designed to maintain the reference to the perfect detection performance (score of $1$ as in hard metrics) and indicate how close a detector came to it.
+To achieve this goal, this approach defines constraints necessary for maintaining integrity concerning the standard hard metrics: \begin{enumerate} \item A given detection $d_i$ must have only one associated score. \item The total score associated with a given event $e_j$ must not surpass $1$. \end{enumerate}

 The first constraint comes from the idea that the detection $d_i$ should not be rewarded more than once.
 It avoids the possibility of the total score for $d_i$ surpassing the perfect reference score of $1$.
-Take, for example, the first scenario, presented in Figure \ref{fig:scenario1}, in which we have one detection and many close events.
+Take, for example, the first scenario, presented in Figure \ref{fig_scenario1}, in which we have one detection and many close events.
 The detection $d_1$ is evaluated for events $e_1$, $e_2$, and $e_3$ resulting in three different membership evaluation of $\mu_{e_1}(t_{d_1})$, $\mu_{e_2}(t_{d_1})$, and $\mu_{e_3}(t_{d_1})$, respectively.
 Nevertheless, to maintain integrity with hard metrics, a given detection $d_1$ must not have more than one score.
 Otherwise, $d_1$ would be rewarded three times, and its total score could surpass the score of a perfect match, which would be $1$.